MatheusBoy/Wine_Learning_DevOps/docs/docker-course/overview.md

 To convey real world applications using Docker the course introduces small projects.
 These projects give a good idea of how DevOps operations and how integration between Travis, GitHub and AWS works.

 ### **Why use it**
-It's a good introduction to what is Docker and how to use.
+It's a good introduction to what Docker is and how to use it.
 The lessons are brief, but efficient and they are challenging enough without feeling overwhelming.
 The series of project helps a lot in understanding the uses od Docker in real world applications.